databricks-edu/build-tooling/bdc/README.md

 | `${extension}` | the file extension
 | your variables | Any variables defined in the `variables` section, without prefix.

 **`dest_is_dir`**: (OPTIONAL) `true` indicates that `dest` is intended to be a directory; `false` indicates that it is a file.
 Defaults to `false`.
+You can't set this to `true` if the destination has an extension.

 **`template`**: (OPTIONAL) `true` indicates that the source file is actually a [Mustache][] template, which allows you to use variable substitution and